richardcrng/fireactive/website/docs/schema/number.md

 const buildingSchema = {
   floors: Schema.number,
-  isEco: Schema.number({ default: false }),
+  doors: Schema.number({ default: 1 }),
-  isLED: Schema.number({ optional: true }), // or required: false,
+  rooms: Schema.number({ optional: true }), // or required: false,
-  isSmart: Schema.number({ optional: true, default: false }) }
+  chimneys: Schema.number({ optional: true, default: 2 })
+}

 class Building extends ActiveClass(buildingSchema) {}

-const building = new Building({ floors: false }) building.floors // => false
+const building = new Building({ floors: 4 })
+building.floors // => 4
-building.isEco // => false
+building.doors // => 1
-building.isLED // => undefined
+building.rooms // => undefined
-building.isSmart // => false
+building.chimneys // => 2

 /* floors: required and no default */ building.floors = undefined // ActiveClassError: Building could not accept the value undefined (undefined) at path 'floors'.
 The required property 'floors' is missing building.floors = null // ActiveClassError: Building could not accept the value null (object) at path 'floors'.
 The property 'floors' is of the wrong type

-/* isEco: required and has default */ building.isEco = undefined
+/* doors: required and has default */ building.doors = undefined
-building.isEco // => false (default kicks in when undefined)
+building.doors // => false (default kicks in when undefined)
-building.isEco = null // ActiveClassError: Building could not accept the value null (object) at path 'isEco'.
-The property 'isEco' is of the wrong type
+building.doors = null // ActiveClassError: Building could not accept the value null (object) at path 'doors'.
+The property 'doors' is of the wrong type

-/* isLED: optional and has no default */ building.isLED = undefined
+/* rooms: optional and has no default */ building.rooms = undefined
-building.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) building.isLED = null building.isLED // => null (optional, so doesn't throw and can be null)
+building.rooms // => undefined (optional, so doesn't throw, and has no default to kick in) building.rooms = null building.rooms // => null (optional, so doesn't throw and can be null)

-/* isSmart: optional and has default */ building.isSmart = undefined
+/* chimneys: optional and has default */ building.chimneys = undefined
-building.isSmart // => false (default kicks in when undefined)
+building.chimneys // => false (default kicks in when undefined)
-building.isSmart = null
+building.chimneys = null
-building.isSmart // => null (optional, so doesn't throw and can be null)
+building.chimneys // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>